Amsterdam Airport Schiphol - NL Host Nation

 • ambassadors accredited to the Netherlands on their first arrival and final departure;

-• (in random order) the Secretary-General of the United Nations, UN Representatives at USG level, the Secretary-General of NATO, the Secretary-General of the Organization for Security and Cooperation in Europe, the President of the European Council, the President and Commissioners of the European Commission, the High Representative of the EU, the President of the European Parliament, the President of the World Bank, the Managing Director of the International Monetary Fund, the Chairman of the Committee of Ministers of the Council of Europe, the Secretary-General of the League of Arab States, the SecretaryGeneral of the Organisation of the Islamic Conference, the President of the African Union, the President of the European Central Bank, and the highest spiritual authority of a religion.
+• (in random order) the Secretary-General of the United Nations, UN Representatives at USG level, the Secretary-General of NATO, the Secretary-General of the Organization for Security and Co-operation in Europe (OSCE), the President of the European Council, the President and Commissioners of the European Commission, the High Representative of the EU, the President of the European Parliament, the President of the World Bank, the Managing Director of the International Monetary Fund, the Chairman of the Committee of Ministers of the Council of Europe, the Secretary-General of the League of Arab States, the Secretary-General of the Organisation of the Islamic Conference, the President of the African Union, the President of the European Central Bank, and the highest spiritual authority of a religion.

 NB: These rules do not apply if the persons mentioned above are on a private visit or in transit.